Manning Lee Stokes: As by Manning Lee Stokes

-Un trou dans l'herbe (Serie Noire, 1967) - French.

-Books by Nick Carter (pseudo-name of Stokes) - Nick Carter-Killmaster Series
+As by Nick Carter - Nick Carter-Killmaster Series

 This is a series of spy adventures published from 1964 until 1990.
 For a complete list, see Nick Carter-Killmaster.
 The publisher name also evolved from Award Books to Ace Books and Jove Books.

 No actual author is credited for the books, with the Nick Carter name being used as a house pseudonym.
 Volumes varied between first person and third person narrative.
 Authors known to have contributed entries in the series are Michael Avallone, Valerie Moolman, Manning Lee Stokes and Martin Cruz Smith.